2004-ind/Solidity_Smart_Contract/README.md

 ### Open the Remix IDE

-To use this application first open the Remix IDE (https://remix.ethereum.org/#optimize=false&runs=200&evmVersion=null&version=soljson-v0.8.7+commit.e28d00a7.js).In the Featured Plugins area,click the Solidity button.
+To use this application first open the Remix IDE https://remix.ethereum.org/#optimize=false&runs=200&evmVersion=null&version=soljson-v0.8.7+commit.e28d00a7.js.
+In the Featured Plugins area,click the Solidity button.

 Now execute the following steps:
 * In the IDE click the "File explorers" button.